jgbond/mastercap/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 The final example demonstrates eq\_map.
 It uses the same filtered data.
+The plot has been hidden because it was breaking the HTML on github.
+It still works in R Studio, though.

 ``` r
 raw_data %>%